Second “No Kings” Protest Held in Tyler

 Photo by Mateus Ferreira.

-“Let’s stand together, queer, straight, trans, clergy, Christian, Jewish, Muslim, atheist, pagan,” he said. “let’s stand together and say with one voice, no kings, no fear, no hate, only love, that sets us free.”
+“Let’s stand together, queer, straight, trans, clergy, Christian, Jewish, Muslim, atheist, pagan,” he said.
+“Let’s stand together and say with one voice, no kings, no fear, no hate, only love, that sets us free.”

 “This struggle, this resistance, is a war that must end in either a revolutionary reconstitution of society at large, or in the common destruction of all of humanity.”

-SJP also claimed that UT Tyler had restricted speech on Palestine.
+SJP claimed that UT Tyler had restricted speech on Palestine.
 The students demanded the UT system divest from companies connected with Israel.
-At the end of their speech, SJP led the crowd in chants.
+At the end of their speech, SJP representatives led the crowd in chants.

 “Long live revolution!
 There is only one solution!
 Intifada revolution.
-From the River to the sea, Palestine will be free!”
-Said the group as the protesters called back.
+From the River to the sea, Palestine will be free!” said the group as the protesters called back.

 Photo by Mateus Ferreira.